silentorb/marloth-story/books/fairytale/part4.md

 "Why, hello." said James.

 The raven scanned the party, paused for a moment at Fugue, and turned back to James.
-"What are you doing with one of the Jakob Damond's minions?"
+"What are you doing with one of Jakob Damond's minions?"

-Fugue gave a flawless expression of innocent surprise.
+Fugue noticed that he was the focus of the Raven's gaze.
 "Who?
 Me?
 I'm no minion.
 I'm Fugue!"

 "You're an enchanted toy.
 There are few enchanted toys in this world who